rojala/test_rst_mod_/module1/lessons-reflection-1/Readme.md

 ### Collect word counts in a text file using a hash map
     see word-count dir

-Store RGB color values in a vector or array and print them out
+### Store RGB color values in a vector or array and print them out

-Runnable Rust Code Examples
+    see rgb dir